Emmotes/ic_spoilers/docs/thayan_enclave.md

 This is a new feature that we currently know very little about.
 All we really have are a few text key defines.

 From the text it seems that Corrupted Gems will be collectible by killing "Red Wizards" during "Emergence" Events.
-These will be able to be spent on "Marvelous Support Pigment" (dyes?) which increase damage when placed on epic / legendary equipment.
+These will be able to be spent on "Marvelous Pigment"s (dyes?) which have various effects when placed on epic / legendary equipment depending on the type of pigment.

-Beyond that - there's nothing else to go on yet.
-Certainly no date.
+Beyond that - there's not much else to go on yet.

+Speculative date for the Thayan Enclave is 29 March 2023 - as that is the date for when the Corrupt Gems will be purchasable in the in-game shop for real money.

 ## Corrupted Gem Shop Items